gdsotirov/spsb/README.md

 ## Known issues

-The script is still a work in progress and it is quite rough currently.
-It should handle its errors and provide possibility for setup what is to be backed up in the form of a hash table.
+The script is a work in progress although working well for years already.
+A better error handling should be implemented.
+If the PC is shutdown more than once a day the backups archives are complemented, instead of overwritten or rotated.